 In connection with the acquisition of DocSend, Inc. ("DocSend"), the Company assumed unvested stock options and an immaterial number of unvested RSUs that had been granted under DocSend's 2013 Stock Plan and DocSend's 2015 Stock Option and Grant Plan.
 The fair value of the DocSend options assumed were based upon the Black-Scholes option-pricing model.
-See Note 12 "Stockholders' (Deficit) Equity" for further information.
+See Note 12 "Stockholders' Deficit" to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for further information.

-In December 2017, the Board of Directors approved a grant to the Company's co-founders of RSAs with respect to 14.7 million shares of Class A common stock in the aggregate (collectively, the "Co-Founder Grants"), of which 10.3 million RSAs were granted to Mr. Houston, the Company's co-founder and Chief Executive Officer, and 4.4 million RSAs were granted to Mr. Ferdowsi, the Company's co-founder and a former director.
-These Co-Founder Grants have service-based, market-based, and performance-based vesting conditions.
-The Company estimated the grant date fair value of the Co-Founder Grants using a model based on multiple stock price paths developed through the use of a Monte Carlo simulation that incorporates into the valuation the possibility that the Stock Price Targets may not be satisfied.
-Effective March 19, 2020, Mr. Ferdowsi resigned as a member of the Board of Directors and as an officer of the Company.
-As of the date of Mr. Ferdowsi's resignation, none of the Stock Price Targets had been met, resulting in the forfeiture of his 4.4 million RSAs.
-See Note 12 "Stockholders' (Deficit) Equity" for further information.
+In December 2017, the Board of Directors approved the Company's Co-Founder Grant, consisting of 10.3 million shares of Class A Common Stock in the form of restricted stock awards ("RSAs") which were granted to Drew Houston, the Company's co-founder and Chief Executive Officer.
+This Co-Founder Grant has service-based, market-based, and performance-based vesting conditions.
+The Co-Founder Grant is excluded from Class A common stock issued and outstanding until the satisfaction of these vesting conditions.
+The Company estimated the grant date fair value of the Co-Founder Grant using a model based on multiple stock price paths developed through the use of a Monte Carlo simulation that incorporates into the valuation the possibility that the Stock Price Targets may not be satisfied.
+The first tranche of Mr. Houston's Co-Founder Grant vested in the fourth quarter of 2021.
+The stock-based compensation expense for Mr. Houston's Co-Founder Grant is recognized utilizing the accelerated attribution method over the requisite service period identified as the derived service period over which the market conditions are expected to be achieved, and is not reversed if the market conditions are not satisfied.
+Therefore no incremental stock-based compensation was recognized upon vesting of these RSAs.
+See Note 12, "Stockholders' Deficit" to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for further information.